EOSIO/welcome/docs/40_smart-contract-guides/30_understanding-ABI-files.md

 content_title: "Understanding ABI Files"
 link_text: "Understanding ABI Files"
 ---
+This tutorial will explain ABI files and show how the ABI file correlates to the `eosio.token` contract.

 ## Introduction

-Previously you deployed the `eosio.token` contract using the provided ABI file.
-This tutorial will overview how the ABI file correlates to the `eosio.token` contract.

 ABI files can be generated using the `eosio-cpp` utility provided by `eosio.cdt`.
 However, there are several situations that may cause ABI's generation to malfunction or fail altogether.
 Advanced C++ patterns can trip it up and custom types can sometimes cause issues for ABI generation.
 For this reason, it's **imperative** you understand how ABI files work, so you can debug and fix if and when necessary.

 ## What is an ABI